 2. Push Yourself

 Often we desire things to be natural — to come to us without needing to consciously push ourselves.
-However, in reality, the behaviors that come naturally are not always healthy for us.
-In order to develop a behavior into second-nature, it takes motivation and practice of the new behavior.
-So when you identify the area(s) where you’d like to make decisions, push yourself to make at least one more active decision per day than the day before (active decisions are decisions with intent, as opposed to passive decisions that occur just because it’s the only option available).
+However, in reality it’s not always so easy.
+It often takes a combination of understanding and working through the emotional blocks that can prevent us from moving forward (therapy), and also practicing the new behaviors, as well.
+So when you identify the area(s) where you’d like to make decisions, push yourself to make at least one more decision per day than the day before (active decisions are decisions with intent, passive decisions are decisions that are made by not making an active decision).
 These can be very minor decisions such as what to wear, what to eat, to do a task at home, etc.

 3. Remember Relationships

 If you are in a relationship or a friendship where the decisions impact both of you, remember to consider them.
 Sometimes we tend to overcompensate when trying to turn a behavior around, and need to make sure we don’t go too far.
 When decisions impact other people, remember to still seek their input, and if given the green light (e.g. “whatever you want is fine”), try making the decision rather than turning it back to them.
-There may be some anxiety that we will disappoint our friend or partner, or self at first, but it will be a healthy and empowering step forward to take the initiative.
+There may be some anxiety that we will disappoint our friend or partner, or self at first, but it will be a healthy and empowering step forward to take the initiative, even if it doesn’t necessarily work out as well as hoped.

-Psychotherapy is a very good place to get some guidance and support with strengthening areas of ourselves that we feel are a current weakness.
+Psychotherapy is a good place to start if you struggle with chronic decision-making paralysis.
 One thing to remember when choosing a therapist is that internally we may have an urge to find a therapist who will make decisions for us and give us advice (e.g. “what do you think I should do?”).
 However, this would keep us in the unhealthy mindset we’re seeking to change.
 Approach therapy with the mindset that we want help with empowering ourselves in making decisions.